-The project Low Carbon Ukraine (LCU), started in September 2018, is part of the International Climate Initiative (IKI) and supported by the Federal Ministry for Economic Affairs and Climate Action (BMWK) on the basis of a decision adopted by the German Bundestag.
-It is implemented by BE Berlin Economics GmbH.
+Low Carbon Ukraine started in September 2018 and was part of the International Climate Initiative (IKI).
+It was supported by the German Federal Ministry for Economic Affairs and Energy, based on a decision of the German Bundestag.
+The project ended in the spring of 2025.

 Background